-Household products and other factors that could cause you unwittingly to kill your fish
+Household products and other factors that could cause you to unwittingly kill your fish

 Have your fish been acting strangely?
 Are you suffering what seems to be unexplained fish deaths?
 Well, you could be unwittingly killing your fish with everyday household products.